I-Brain-BCI/ibrain_website/content/join-us/Lab-Manager/index.md

 ## Qualifications & Requirements
 1. A Master's degree or higher in a relevant scientific discipline (e.g., bioengineering, biology, chemistry, neuroscience) is required.
-2. Minimum 3-year working experience in laboratory management (preferably across chemical and neuroscience labs).
+2. Minimum 3-year working experience in laboratory management (preferably across chemistry/biology and neuroscience labs).
 3. Proficiency in equipment maintenance and compliance protocols.
 4. Excellent verbal and written communication skills; fluency in English and Chinese.
 5. Strong attention to detail, problem-solving, and multitasking abilities.